ChrisMagliano/chrismagliano.github.io/_portfolio/UCL.md

 - [References](#references)

 ## Project Overview
 The [UEFA Champions League](https://www.uefa.com/uefachampionsleague/) (UCL) is one of the most prestigious football tournaments in the world, organized annually by the Union of European Football Associations (UEFA).
 It features the top football clubs from Europe's domestic leagues, competing in a series of knockout rounds culminating in a final to determine the best club team in Europe.
-Established in 1955 as the European Cup, the competition was rebranded as the Champions League in 1992, expanding its format to include more teams and delivering unforgettable moments of football excellence.
+Established in 1955 as the *European Cup*, the competition was rebranded as the **Champions League** in 1992, expanding its format to include more teams and delivering unforgettable moments of football excellence.
 The tournament is renowned for its high level of competition, dramatic matches, and iconic victories, making it a pinnacle of club football globally.

-In this project I have performed a complete Data Exploration of the UEFA Champions League (UCL) history from the 1955-56 season up to the 2022-23 season.
+In this project I have performed a complete Data Exploration of the UCL history from the 1955-56 season up to the 2022-23 season.
 Through the analysis of multiple details on matches and team performances, my goal is to uncover patterns, establish benchmarks, and achieve a more profound understanding of the UCL competition.

 ## Data Sources and tools
 The datasets used in this project `UCL_AllTime_Performance_Table.csv` and `UCL_Finals_1955-2023.csv` were retrieved on [Kaggle](https://www.kaggle.com/datasets/fardifaalam170041060/champions-league-dataset-1955-2023).
 Both offer detailed insights into match results and team performances spanning decades of Europe's top club football competition.
 In particular `UCL_AllTime_Performance_Table.csv` contains information about the UCL teams performances (e.g. number of matches, wins, draws and losses), while `UCL_Finals_1955-2023.csv` includes several metrics about each UCL final as the winners, runners-up, attendance etc.
 We acknwoledge [Fardifa Fathmiul Alam](https://www.kaggle.com/datasets/fardifaalam170041060/champions-league-dataset-1955-2023) for the detailed data files description listed below.

+**Finals Details (1955-56 to 2022-23)**
+- `Season`: The football season during which the final was played.
+- `Country`: The home country of the winning team.
+- `Winners`: The name of the winning team.
+- `Score`: The final score at the end of the match.
+- `Runners-up`: The team that finished second.
+- `Country`: The home country of the runners-up.
+- `Venue`: Location of the final match.
+- `Attendance`: Number of spectators present at the venue.
+- `Notes`: Additional information such as whether the match went into extra time or any other notable events.

+**Team Performances (Aggregate Data)**
+- `Team`: Name of the team.
+- `M.` (Matches Played): Total number of matches played by the team in the Champions League.
+- `W` (Wins): Total wins.
+- `D` (Draws): Total draws.
+- `L` (Losses): Total losses.
+- `Goals`: Goals scored against goals conceded.
+- `Dif` (Goal Difference): Goal difference.
+- `Pt` (Points): Points accumulated based on match outcomes.

 ## Data Cleaning and Preparation